xnhp/vanted-wiki/APIOverviewExamples.md

 ```

 ## API calls not found in HelperClass hierarchy
 There are useful methods even outside the HelperClass hierarchy.
 The most important would be loading of graph files and creation of sessions.
+For the complete reference, see the [Vanted API](http://kim25.wwwdns.kim.uni-konstanz.de/vanted/javadoc/).

 To create a new view to display a graph you can call:
 ```java
 File file = <path to graph file>
 MainFrame.getInstance().loadGraph(file);
 ```
 This call will take care of loading the graph and creating a session (see above) and creating a view to display the graph.

 Supported file formats are: `GML, GraphML, SBML, SBGN-PD, ...` to name the most important ones.